tarun1219/arrayanUpdated/README.md

     npm run build

-The above code uses online instance of Resilient DB and the application is ready to be launched.
+The above code uses online instance of ResilientDB and the application is ready to be launched.
 For further exploration, below steps can be followed to setup and play around with local instance.

 ### Setup Python3.10
 Ensure you have Python3.10, otherwise download it and set it up as default.